-Professor Joe Brennan is an Assistant Professor of Law and Director of the Academic Success Program.
-He joined the VLS faculty in 2015.
-Prior to joining VLS, Professor Brennan was a member of the Student Success faculty at Charlotte School of Law.
-He began his legal career as judicial law clerk to the Honorable Edwin H. Stern, P.J.A.D, in the Superior Court of New Jersey, Appellate Division.
-Following his clerkship, Professor Brennan was a civil defense litigation attorney at Graham Curtin law firm in Morristown, New Jersey.
+Interim Vice Dean for Students and Professor of Law Joe Brennan began his legal career as a judicial law clerk to the Honorable Edwin H. Stern, P.J.A.D, in the Superior Court of New Jersey, Appellate Division.
+Following his clerkship, Professor Brennan was a civil defense litigation attorney in New Jersey.
 His practice focused on product liability, premises liability, personal injury, complex litigation, employment law, breach of contract, fraud, and claims brought under the Uniform Commercial Code.

-Professor Brennan currently teaches Bar Exam Skills & Tactics, Foundations of Legal Analysis, Introduction to Law & Policy, Legal Methods, and Legal Writing I. He is the BLSA faculty advisor and the 2017-2018 Student Bar Association Faculty Service Award winner.
+Vice Dean Brennan currently teaches Bar Exam Skills & Tactics, Contracts, Foundations of Legal Analysis, Introduction to Law & Policy, Legal Methods, Legal Writing I, and Torts.
+Professor Brennan has served as the Faculty Representative to the Vermont Law School Board of Trustees since 2018.
+He is also the Black Law Students Association (BLSA) faculty advisor and the 2017-2018 Student Bar Association Faculty Service Award winner.
 He is a member of the New Jersey, New York, and Pennsylvania bars.